 In particular, we expect panel submissions to demonstrate:

-• Gender diversity
+• Gender and ethnic diversity

 • Institutional diversity (no more than 2 participants from the same institution)

-• A mix of professional roles (graduate students, junior and senior scholars, adjunct faculty, and other professionals working in areas connected to Asian studies)
+• A mix of professional roles (graduate students, junior and senior scholars, adjunct faculty, and other professionals working in areas connected to Asian Studies)

 Overall, we would expect to see diversity in gender, ethnicity, and institutional balance with a combination of junior and senior scholars among paper presenters.

-Sessions that do not reflect AAS’s commitment to diversity and inclusiveness will be at a significant disadvantage in the review process and risk being automatically rejected by division chairs or the program committee for not meeting these expectations.
+Sessions that do not reflect AAS’s commitment to diversity and inclusion will be at a significant disadvantage in the review process and risk being automatically rejected by division chairs or the program committee for not meeting these expectations.